TickerSparkInvestor Intelligence

 ▌Key Takeaway

 No, Canva is not publicly traded.
-Retail investors can’t buy Canva stock directly today, so the realistic paths are waiting for an IPO, looking at comparable public stocks, or—if accredited—checking private secondary markets.
+Retail investors can’t buy Canva stock directly today, so the realistic paths are waiting for an IPO, looking at comparable public companies, or — if accredited — exploring private secondary markets.

 What is Canva?